Eastwesser/Eastwesser/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
-I'm Denis Matveev, a dedicated Python developer from Moscow, Russia.
 I am passionate about web development, data analysis, and constantly improving my skills in FastAPI and other technologies.

 ### 🔧 Technologies & Tools
 - **Python**: FastAPI, asyncio, aiogram3, requests